ahmadesh/Udacity-CarND-LaneLines-P1/writeup_template.md

 The drawline() function takes the Hough lines and:

-* Separates the left and right lines coordinates based on thier slopes.
-In case no left or right line is detected, or variance of the line slopes is abnormal, the function returns the lines from previous frame.
+* Separates the left and right lines coordinates based on the line slopes.
+In case no left or right line is detected, or variance of the line slopes is abnormal, the function returns the lines from previous successfull frame.
 * Fits a first order polynomial (line) over the coordinates (x,y) of the left and right Hough lines.
-* Calculates the coordinates of the continues left and right lines based on the fit parameters.
+* Calculates the coordinates of the continues left and right lines based on the fitting parameters.
 * If the left and right lines cross each other, calcluates the intersection and replaces the top points to the intersection.
-* Combines the line coordinates of the current frame (previous step) with the previous frame with a ratio.
+* Combines the line coordinates of the current frame (previous step) with the previous frame (makes the predictions smooth).
-* Adds the left and right lines to a blank image
+* Adds the left and right lines to a blank image and returns the image

 ## Test